Classifications of Work

 There are three classifications of work that have different levels of review and are classified by the Historic Preservation Commission (HPC) in their adopted Rules of Procedure.
 The chart of classifications (PDF) can be found online and include the following three classifications.
-Please be advised that the classifications chart is in the process of being updated to reflect minor and major COAs only.

 Planning staff is available to answer questions regarding the classifications chart.
 Email the Planning staff for more information.